Environmental Studies (ENS)

 Concepts and methods of sociology, anthropology, history, demography, economics, political science, psychology, geography, philosophy, and literature explored in integrative fashion.
 Focus on understanding processes, patterns, and alternatives of relationships of society to the biophysical world.

 ENS 553.
-Research Methods in Environmental Studies.
+Research Methods in Environmental Science.
 4 Hours.

 Prepares students for independent research toward their thesis/project.
 Course focuses on improving the following skills: critical thinking, environmental research, design, and data analysis.
 Concept paper for thesis or project developed.